mckayn10/ai-pr-analyzer/README.md

 - **Sensitive Information:** If your implementation involves sensitive information, you are not required to submit a public repository.
 Instead, a detailed review of your project through a Loom video is acceptable, where you can demonstrate the functionality and discuss the technologies used without exposing confidential data.

 ---

+## Changes Made
+- Added a `processTransaction` function to handle transaction processing in the `javascript.js` file.
+- Moved the yaml file to the right directory.

+Consider the code changes and commit messages, I have updated the README to reflect the recent changes made in the codebase.